rheradio/bdd4va/README.md

 The following code:
 1) Imports bdd4va.
-2) Imports the library pprint for pretty printing the results.
+2) Imports the library pprint for pretty-printing the results.
 3) Creates a BDD for the [Dell laptop configurator variability model](https://github.com/rheradio/bdd4va/blob/main/test/model_examples/DellSPLOT/DellSPLOT.xml) included in the [test folder](https://github.com/rheradio/bdd4va/tree/main/test).
-4) Generates a sample with 10 configurations and prints the result.
+4) Generates a sample with 10 configurations and then prints the result.
-5) Compute the feature probabilities and prints the result.
+5) Computes the feature probabilities and then prints the result.
-6) Compute the product distribution and prints the result.
+6) Computes the product distribution and then prints the result.

 ```
 from bdd4va.bdd4va import sample, feature_probabilities, product_distribution, bdd
 import pprint
 pp = pprint.PrettyPrinter(indent=4)

-# Synthesize a BDD for model DellSPLOT
+# Synthesize a BDD for the model DellSPLOT
 bdd("test/model_examples/DellSPLOT/DellSPLOT.xml")

 # Generate a sample with 10 configurations